 If you try to start your Volkswagen by pressing the START button but instead get an error message appears that says NO KEY or Key Not Detected, the problem most likely is one of the following:

 - The battery inside the remote is dead.
-Change key fob battery first.
+Change the key fob battery first.

 - The car battery is weak.
 Try jump-starting the car even if it seems like it has power.

 - Bad key.
-The key fob itself may be broken or has lost synchronization to your car.
+The key fob may be broken or have lost synchronization to your car.
 Try a spare key if you have one.
-If you don't have a spare key, here is how to order a new VW key.
+If you don’t have a spare key, here is how to order a new VW key.

 - Immobilizer problem.
 The keyless or security system is faulty.